Companies we have worked with:

 Chances are, like most SaaS, you have a free trial.
-And chances are, like most SaaS, you’re struggling to convert your trial users to paid customers.
+And chances are, like most SaaS, you’re struggling to convert your trial users into paid customers.
 That’s why you’re here.
 Right?

 Trials are great, especially if you’re offering an opt-in free trial.
-You get more users, they get to try-out your software, while you get some insight about user behavior.
-While that’s all great and important for the future development of your tool – it doesn’t pay the bills, doesn’t it?
+You get more users, they get to try out your software, and you get some insight about user behavior.
+While that’s all great and important for the future development of your software – it doesn’t pay the bills, doesn’t it?

 Now, surely you can’t expect everyone to convert from free to a paid customer.
 Some users will find your SaaS product is lacking a feature they need, some will think it isn’t worth the money you ask, some will sign up just to “look around”.
 So, what is the conversion rate you should be aiming for?

-For starters, you should focus on getting your conversion rate up for any number of percents.
+For starters, you should focus on getting your conversion rate up to any number of percent.

 Even though we live in the digital era, all SaaS products are made by people, for people.
 So, stop hiding behind the screen and show your face to your potential customers.
 A little bit of personal touch shows you care about your users and their experience.